 8. How long should a Field Note feedback session take?

-- This is flexible but most Preceptors can provide concise verbal feedback and record this concretely on a Field Note within 2-3 minutes - " Some Preceptors prefer to write Field Notes immediately following an observation and then schedule a longer session with the Resident at another time to discuss multiple observations and related Field Notes.
+- " This is flexible but most Preceptors can provide concise verbal feedback and record this concretely on a Field Note within 2-3 minutes - " Some Preceptors prefer to write Field Notes immediately

 9. Who can see my Field Notes?